alousta/techexchange2025/ollama-webui-main/README.md

 cd techexchange2025/ollama-webui-main
 ```

-Watch and follow the video oc.login.mp4 to login into the openshift cluster via CLI (Command Line Interface)
+Watch and follow the video oc.login.mp4 you just clone and downloaded it in your device to login into the openshift cluster via CLI (Command Line Interface)
 -----

 ## Step 1: Create a Project and Find the Security Context

 First, create a new project and then determine the allowed `fsGroup` value for that project.
 OpenShift uses this value to grant a pod's containers write access to mounted volumes.
-Add -YOURINITIALS at the end of the project name.
+Add -YOURINITIALS-XX (where XX is your student number) at the end of the project name.
 For example, oc new-project ollama-webui-al.

 ### Create a new OpenShift project: